Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Lamorran House Garden

 The jewel of Cornish coastal villages, and a long-standing favourite of ours, St. Mawes is an attractive small sailing resort on the Roseland peninsula, with its own sheltered harbour at the mouth of the little Percuil River.
 The village is bright and colourful; white-washed cottages under roofs of slate or thatch, and flowers everywhere, enhance its distinctly Mediterranean charms.
 Above the village, at its western end, one of Henry VIII's coastal castles looks across the broad waterway of Carrick Roads to its twin atop Pendennis Point by the busy port of Falmouth.
 Just up the hill from the castle is lovely Lamorran House Garden.
-Created since 1982 by the Dudley-Cookes, it too has a very Mediterranean feeling with terraces, statuary, mock temple ruins and exotic planting.
+Created since 1982 by the Dudley-Cookes, it too has a distinctly Mediterranean feeling with terraces, statuary, mock temple ruins and exotic planting.
 It also has a very secret feeling as narrow paths wind down through luxuriant growth: Chusan palms, Himalyan fan palms, brilliant azaleas, rich succulents, bright acers, agaves, aloes and mesembryanthemums - and water features.
 At its best early in its season; later it gets over luxuriant but less colourful.
 If we have a complaint it is that Lamorran opens too infrequently.

 Chusan Palms by Carp Pool